usds/techfar-hub-website-v3/How-To-Update/the-homepage.md

 # The Homepage

+**Note that this page pertains ONLY to the homepage.
+You probably want to be reading the [markdown](basic-markdown.md) tutorial or [components](advanced-components.md) documentation, if you're not editing the literal homepage.**

 Homepages are always special and weird, and not a group to break with tradition, so is the one for TechFAR Hub.
 This is because the homepage isn't a page like basically anything else on the site --- it's not a bunch of copy, nor is it a listing of other content.
 Instead, it's promos for content around the site.